Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Numerical results

-At $\theta = 0^\degree$, the boson star's optical image appears as a symmetric ring because the observer's line of sight is perpendicular to the equatorial plane and aligns with the symmetry axis of the accretion disk and the boson star.
-In this case, the radial velocity of each point on the accretion disk relative to the observer is zero, and the observed redshift is primarily due to gravitational redshift.
-As the angle $\theta$ increases, the radial velocity's effect on the observer becomes stronger, leading to an increased Doppler redshift.
-Detailed analysis reveals that when $\theta \neq 0$, light moving towards the observer experiences a blueshift, which increases photon energy and makes the optical image appear brighter.
-Conversely, light moving away from the observer undergoes a redshift, reducing photon energy and dimming the optical image.
-The figures at $\theta = 30^\degree$, $60^\degree$, and $80^\degree$ (second, third, and fourth columns) show that the left side of the image is blueshifted, while the right side is redshifted, which is consistent with the results shown in Figure \ref{fig7}.
+At $\theta = 0^\circ$, the boson star's optical image appears as a symmetric ring, as the observer’s line of sight is perpendicular to the equatorial plane and aligned with the symmetry axis of both the accretion disk and the boson star.
+In this case, the observed redshift is primarily attributed to gravitational redshift.
+As the angle $\theta$ increases, Doppler redshift becomes more significant.
+A detailed analysis reveals that when $\theta \neq 0$, light approaching the observer is blueshifted, increasing photon energy and brightening the corresponding region in the optical image.
+Conversely, light receding from the observer is redshifted, reducing photon energy and causing a dimming effect.
+The images at $\theta = 30^\circ$, $60^\circ$, and $80^\circ$ (second, third, and fourth columns) show that the left side of the image is blueshifted, while the right side is redshifted.